5 Facts About Pigeon Habits

 A pigeon’s nest can be found in a variety of places.
 You can find one inside a barn, on rafters, beams, underneath bridges, on the ledges of buildings and more.
-Nests are ideally made out of leaves and small branches and resemble a plate or disk.
+Nests are typically made out of leaves and small branches and resemble a plate or disk.
 They love places like power plants, restaurants, hospitals, universities and other commercial buildings.

 The nesting rituals of the Rock Doves are unique.
 When male pigeons find a stick, they place it in front of the female.
 The female typically stands guard by her nest.
 After she sees the stick left by the male, the female takes the stick and places it underneath her.

 Once the nest has been completed, the female will rest on it for up to two days before the first egg is laid.
 In most cases, pigeons will lay two legs per clutch.
 Although both the male and the female will take turns keeping the eggs warm, it is the female who keeps the night watch.

 It takes approximately 18 days before the eggs hatch.
 A young pigeon’s diet mainly consists of the parents’ regurgitated grains.
 For the next 10 days, the parents will feed the young more caterpillars and other solid food.
 The young pigeons will stay in the nest for about 25 to 29 days before they leave or “fledge”.